 Lately I've been spending more time creating Jupyter notebooks that demonstrate how to use the Dimensions API for research analytics.
-In this post I'll talk a little bit about two cool Python libraries I've recenlty discovered for working with graph data: pyvis and networkx.
+In this post I'll talk a little bit about two cool Python libraries I've recently discovered for working with graph data: pyvis and networkx.

 The networkx and pyvis libraries are used for generating and visualizing network data, respectively.